-Digital Sound Reconstruction systems bring the digital signal closer to the transducing process and are capable of transforming electrical signals into air-pressure variations or sound energy.
-Digital speakers include a sound generating area with small digital on/off elements that are energized by a variety of electromagnetic solenoids or piezo actuators.
+This kind of speakers bring the digital signal closer to the transduction process and are capable of transforming electrical signals into air-pressure variations or sound energy.
+They include a sound generating area with small digital on/off elements.
+Electromagnetic solenoids or piezo actuators energized them.

-An intermediate digital speaker starts with an analog or conventional speaker with an active design, where the user can choose to place a D/A converter inside the loudspeaker.
-A digital audio processor can be present and digitally coded signals can be fed directly to the system.
+An intermediate digital speaker starts with an analog or conventional one with an active design, where the user can choose to place a D/A converter inside the loudspeaker.
+A digital audio processor can be present and, thus, digitally coded signals can be fed directly to the system.
 This process prevents loses in intermediate analog control electronics, as well as in inline-level linking cables.
 A different digital line achieves the control of the signal replay level, so a managing microcomputer is in the speaker.

 When used in home systems, it would be ideal to have an interface via a hand-held infrared remote control.
 Remote D/A and A/D converters are the most common.
 The danger of degradation in the transmission chain decreases if you handle more audio signals in a digitally coded form.
 This is very typical in digital studio practice.

 Looking for other options?